 For example, we also have a form that only searches WPBeginner’s coupon codes.

-This can help visitors find the right content faster, even when you have lots of different content types.
+This helps visitors find the right content faster, even when you have lots of different content types.
 For step-by-step instructions, check out our guide on how to create advanced search forms in WordPress for custom post types.

 You can also make custom fields searchable in WordPress, which is ideal if you’ve added extra metadata to your pages and posts.